kaushikvada3/Projects/Google App Scripts Integrated Productivity Task Manager/README.md

 - **Timed-Execution:** Features automated timed executions that run each function in the code when certain conditions are met.

-# Integration with Google Tasks API

-## Innovative Task Management Through API Connectivity
+## Innovative Task Management Through Google Tasks API Integration and Connectivity

 In this project, a key feature is the innovative use of the Google Tasks API, which plays a pivotal role in managing tasks and task lists directly from Google Sheets.
 This integration facilitates a dynamic and real-time reflection of tasks in the user's personal Google Calendar, thereby offering a seamless and automated workflow for task tracking and management.